I got to say, you know, regardless of how you feel about the president, President Bush had a rough weekend.

 Now, our friends on the left believe in trickle up.

-The little problem with that is called history.
+Little problem with that, it's called history.

 It never has.

-It never ever, ever has.
+It never, ever, ever has.

 And it won't this time.

-Here's the real danger in in Barack's stimulus plan that is now going to approach a trillion dollars, we are told.
+Here's the real danger in Barack's stimulus plan that is now going to approach a trillion dollars, we are told.

-Six hundred there's been talk that the stimulus package.
+$600,000, there's been talk that the stimulus package.

-So we've got a bailouts amounting to a trillion.
+We've got bailouts amounting to a trillion.

-Uh you've got a stimulus package, another six hundred to a trillion, and you've got the Federal Reserve whose balance sheet has expanded by a trillion dollars now.
+And you've got the Federal Reserve whose balance sheet has expanded by a trillion dollars now.

 We are in a spending government orgy right now.